-We realised that we were speaking negatively to each other, and it was a yucky pattern we’d got into and we wanted to change that.
+We realized that we were speaking negatively to each other, and it was a yucky pattern we’d got into and we wanted to change that.

 We wanted a family agreement on how we speak to each other and how we’d deal with it if someone violated it.